Ray McGovern: Arrests

-During a 2011 speech at George Washington University (GW) by then-Secretary of State Hillary Clinton, McGovern stood with his back turned during her remarks, blocking the view of some of the audience and media for about five minutes in "silent protest" of Clinton's foreign policy.
+During a 2011 speech at George Washington University by then-Secretary of State Hillary Clinton, McGovern stood with his back turned during her remarks, blocking the view of some of the audience and media for about five minutes in "silent protest" of Clinton's foreign policy.
 McGovern refused to cooperate when asked to leave by security, which led to his arrest for disorderly conduct.
 McGovern said that the State Department placed him on a "be on the lookout" list, and that such a list authorized law enforcement to stop and question him on sight.
 The charges were subsequently dropped.
-In 2014, McGovern's lawyer filed a lawsuit against the GW police department for allegedly using excessive force and also against the university and State Department for allegedly violating his right to peacefully protest.
+In 2014, McGovern's lawyer filed a lawsuit against the campus police department for allegedly using excessive force and also against the university and State Department for allegedly violating his right to peacefully protest.
 McGovern said the police officers had "brutalized" him and "rammed" him into a door.
-The suit against the arresting officer was dismissed by the U.S. Court of Appeals for the District of Columbia Circuit, which opined that police had probable cause to arrest McGovern, and that after viewing film made by news organizations of the event, that McGovern's version was "so utterly discredited by the record that no reasonable jury could have believed him."
-It did not find that the police officer politely asking McGovern twice, "Sir, would you please come with me?" was police brutality.
+The suit against the arresting officer was dismissed by the U.S. Court of Appeals for the D.C.
+Circuit, which opined that police had probable cause to arrest McGovern, and that after viewing film made by news organizations of the event, that police did not use excessive force.

 In 2014, McGovern was arrested by the New York City police department at a private event where former CIA director and retired Army General David Petraeus was giving a speech.
 McGovern said he wanted to ask Petraeus about his involvement in the wars in Iraq and Afghanistan, but the event's host told him he was not welcome.
 He said he had a ticket to the event, but when he refused to leave, was charged with criminal trespassing and resisting arrest.
 On February 4, 2015, McGovern accepted adjournment in contemplation of dismissal, meaning the charges would be dropped if McGovern did not commit any new offenses.

 On May 9, 2018, McGovern was one of several protesters who disrupted the Senate confirmation hearing of Gina Haspel to become CIA director.
 After he began yelling about waterboarding, McGovern was forcibly removed by Capitol Police and charged with disruption and resisting arrest.